 Today in this tutorial, we are going to learn how to connect an Android app to Firebase.

-Now download the google-services.json file and copy it to the app folder of your Android project.
+Click on the Download google-services.json button and once the JSON file gets downloaded, place it inside the app folder of your Android project.

 That’s it for now.
 In the next tutorial, we will learn how to integrate Email and Google Login using Firebase.